-Roku recently added to its product lineup two new set-top Internet entertainment devices, including an entry standard-definition device that will carry a new low $80 estimated selling price.
+Saratoga, Calif. - Roku said Tuesday that it is now shipping two new set-top Internet entertainment devices, including a standard-definition device that will carry a new low $80 estimated selling price.

 All players continue to deliver instant entertainment from Netflix, Amazon Video On Demand and MLB.TV.